confusables/hero-thousand-faces/content/stories.md

 ## Finding Words for Difficult Experiences

-Some users found ChatGPT-4o's communication style particularly valuable for understanding and articulating experiences they struggled to express—from processing trauma to identifying what they were feeling.
+Some users found ChatGPT-4o's communication style particularly valuable for understanding and articulating experiences they struggled to express, from processing trauma to identifying what they were feeling.
 These stories show AI not as a replacement for professional care, but as a tool that helped people find language for their experiences, often leading them TO appropriate medical help.

 The following accounts demonstrate why communication style matters in AI systems, and why user choice in models can have real consequences for wellbeing.